hayleyross/jira-example-dashboard-item/README.md

 {/call}
 ```

-There's no documentation for this but you can find examples of this by searching the [source code](https://confluence.atlassian.com/jirakb/download-jira-source-code-800307235.html) of the in-built JIRA plugins.
+I haven't been able to find any documentation for this, but you can find examples of this by searching the [source code](https://confluence.atlassian.com/jirakb/download-jira-source-code-800307235.html) of the in-built JIRA plugins.
 (Access to the source code is given by your JIRA license).

 A good example of the new shiny gadget/dashboard item stack, including Soy, is the Bubble Chart gadget.